 Shoemaking [SHOE] 3: A unit with this skill may PRODUCE Sooper Dooper Air Max Winged Sandals.

 The unit of currency in Atlantis is the silver piece.
 Silver is a normal item, with zero weight, appearing in your unit's reports.
 Silver is used for such things as buying items, and unit's maintenance.

 IMPORTANT: Each and every character in Atlantis requires a maintenance fee each month.
-Anyone who ends the month without this maintenance cost has a 20 percent chance of starving to death.
+Anyone who ends the month without this maintenance cost has a 20 percent chance of deserting.
 It is up to you to make sure that your people have enough money available.
 Money will be shared automatically between your units in the same region, if one is starving and another has more than enough; but this will not happen between units in different regions (this sharing of money applies only for maintenance costs, and does not occur for other purposes).
 If you have silver in your unclaimed fund, then that silver will be automatically claimed by units that would otherwise starve.
 Lastly, if a faction is allied to yours, their units will provide surplus cash to your units for maintenance, as a last resort.

 This fee is 5 silver per hit for a normal character.
 Units may substitute one unit of grain, livestock, or fish for each 50 silver of maintenance owed.
 A unit may use the CONSUME order to specify that it wishes to use food items in preference to silver.
 Note that these items are worth more when sold in towns, so selling them and using the money is more economical than using them for maintenance.